Kaltsoon/data-management-and-databases/slidev/11-physical-database-design.md

 ## Database performance

-- A database commonly has certain **performance requirements**, for example a user don't want to wait for several seconds so that their discussion history is loaded in a messaging application
+- A database commonly has certain **performance requirements**, for example users don't want to wait for several seconds so that their discussion history is loaded in a messaging application
 - The two main aspects of **database performance** are **response time** and **throughput**
-- **Response time** is the time it takes for a user to receive the result for a certain SQL query (for example the result table of a `SELECT` query) they send to the DMBS
+- **Response time** is the time it takes for a user to receive the result for a certain SQL query (for example the result table of a `SELECT` query) they send to the DBMS
-- Response time includes the CPU time, queuing within the operating system, disk access, lock waits in multi-user environment, network traffic and other required operations
+- Response time includes the computation time, disk access, network traffic and other required operations
 - **Throughput** describes the overall capacity of the system to process data.
-It is measured in **database transactions** per second (TPS)
-- A single database transaction may involve several database operations
+It is measured in **database transactions** per second (TPS).
+A single database transaction may involve several database operations

 ---